MATPOK1005/Template-Shoop/README.md

 # Template-Shoop
-This is a template shop I did.

 Another one of my school projects.
-This one is made in php using cookies.
+This one is made in php.
+It has a database connected to the site to allow logging in and uses cookies to handle the cart.